Sosh79/dc-tracker/README.md

 ## Features

 - You can find out how many times the word was mentioned on the server
-- All users who talked about a word?
+- All users talked about a word
 - Search for a specific word mentioned by the user, how many times the user mentioned the positive and negative word
 - Sending a message to the server as a bot